New Zealand Landscape Photography Artwork by Stephen Milner

 Mount Taranaki is the second-tallest volcano in New Zealand, is an active 2,518m stratovolcano on the North Island, and is in the Egmont National Park.
 It is one of the most symmetrical volcanic cones in the world.
 It is made of layers from lava flows and pyroclastic deposits.
 Mount Taranaki is the result of the Pacific Plate below the Australian Plate.
 Eruptions began 130,000 years ago.
 Large lava and pyroclastic eruptions occur on average every 500 years, with small eruptions every 90 years.
 Its last major eruption was around 1655, and there was a medium-sized eruption in 1755.
 The most recent eruption was minor and occurred around 1854.

 Maori legends speak of Taranaki (previously known as Pukeonaki) as standing closer to other North Island volcanos called Ruapehu, Tongariro and Pihanga in Tongariro Nation Park.
 Pukeonaki was married to Ruapehu.
 Whilst Pukeonaki was away hunting, Ruapehu was wooed by the masculine Tongariro.
 When Pukeonaki returned, he and Tongariro fought over Ruapehu but, Tongariro was the strongest and defeated Pukeonaki.
 Pukeonaki fled west to the west coast, carved the Whanganui River on the way, and found new love with the Pouākai range.

-Buy your Taranaki Grass New Zealand landscape photography artwork and add this elegant black and white scene to your wall space.
+Buy your Stoney Taranaki New Zealand landscape photography artwork and add this beautiful symmetrical volcanic scene to your wall space.

 Stephen's New Zealand landscape photography artwork will elevate your wall space.